Caleydo/visuallinks/README.md

 Alternatively just install <repo>/addons/firefox/src/src.xpi as addon.
 With this method the addon will not be automatically updated.

-After installing the icon you will probably need to add the icon to the toolbar.
+After installing the add-on you will need to add the icon that hooks firefox up to the visual links application to the toolbar.
-Clicking on the icon connects to the server and pressing [CTRL] or the button (after connecting) initates a new link.

 Run '''qtfullscreensystem''':

   $ cd bin/qtfullscreensystem
   $ ./qtfullscreensystem qtconfig.xml

+Then connect your browser by clicking the visual links icon.

+To trigger a visual link select a word and click the icon again.